Dynamic Cluster Data Sampling for Efficient and Long-Tail-Aware Vision-Language Pre-training: Introduction

 The inspiration for DynamiCS is a change of perspective from previous semantic data balancing approaches, which ``aim for even'' distributions of pre-training data over semantic categories.
-The ``aim for even'' philosophy is represented by MetaCLIP~\cite{xu2024metaclip}, which chops off the fat head, and DBP~\cite{semdedup2023abbasdbp}, which homogenizes densities with a comparable effect.
+The ``aim for even'' philosophy is represented by MetaCLIP~\cite{xu2024metaclip}, which chops off the fat head, and DBP~\cite{abbas2023semdedupdbp}, which homogenizes densities with a comparable effect.
 Cluster scaling instantiates an ``aim for utility'' philosophy, which does not necessarily result in a flattened distribution.
 Specifically, it downsamples the semantic fat head, without aiming to completely eliminate it.
 At the same time, it upsamples the semantic long tail, which improves the VLM performance on long-tail concepts.

-In sum, this paper makes the following contributions: \begin{itemize} \item We establish that dynamic sampling makes an important contribution to efficient and long-tail-aware VLM pre-training when data sampling is used to reduce training costs. \item We point out that data sampling should involve not only down- but also up-sampling, in order to improve VLM performance on the long tail concepts. \item On the basis of these insights, we propose a dynamic cluster-based sampling approach (DynamiCS), which outperforms other cost-reducing VLM training approaches and is competitive with full-scale OpenCLIP~\cite{gabriel2021openclip} while requiring only about 3\% of its training costs. \end{itemize}
+In sum, this paper makes the following contributions: \begin{itemize} \item We point out that data sampling should involve not only down- but also upsampling, in order to improve VLM performance on the long tail concepts. \item We show that dynamic sampling complements cluster scaling: by drawing a different subset of data at each epoch, it improves cross-epoch diversity and makes upsampling practical without increasing training cost. \item On the basis of these insights, we propose a dynamic cluster-based sampling approach (DynamiCS), which outperforms other cost-reducing VLM training approaches and is competitive with full-scale OpenCLIP~\cite{cherti2023openclip} while requiring only about 3\% of its training costs. \end{itemize}

 The paper is structured as follows: in Sec.~\ref{sec:related_work}, we cover related work.
 Then, we introduce DynamiCS (Sec.~\ref{sec:method}) and our experimental setup (Sec.~\ref{sec:setup}).
-We provide further motivation with experimental analysis on a smaller-scale data set (Sec.~\ref{sec:analysis}).
+We provide further motivation with experimental analysis on a smaller-scale dataset (Sec.~\ref{sec:analysis}).
 In Sec.~\ref{sec:results}, we present experimental results on a large-scale dataset that demonstrate the advances of DynamiCS.
 Sec.~\ref{sec:conclusion} provides discussion and outlook.